bensmithett/Remote-Preview/README.md

 ## TODO

+* Use grunt to create a watch task for a specified directory so it auto-updates everywhere
 * Get rid of jQuery dependency
 * Make a proper site for Remote Preview
 * Make a browser extension for easier usage